spell-music/csound-expression/tutorial/SynthTutorial.md

 study the subtractive synthesis.
 In subtractive synthesis we start with a complex waveform and then filter it and apply cool effects.
 That's how we make interesting instruments with subtractive synthesis.
-Let's look at the basic strucutre of synthesizer.
+Let's look at the basic structure of synthesizer.

-Basic strucutre of synthesizer
+Basic structure of synthesizer
 ---------------------------------------------

 Let's imagine that we have a piano midi controller.
 When we press the key we get the pitch (what note do we press) and volume (how hard do we press it).
 So the input is the volume and pitch.
 An instrument converts it to the sound wave.
-The sound wave should naturaly respond to the input parameters.
+The sound wave should naturally respond to the input parameters.
 When we hit harder it should be louder and when we press the lower notes it should be lower in pitch and possibly richer in timbre.